Integer Carath\'eodory results with bounded multiplicity: Introduction

 \section{Introduction}

-Given a full-dimensional pointed rational cone $C\subseteq \R^n$, every vector contained in $C$ is a non-negative combination of the \textit{generators of $C$}, i.e., vectors which lie on extreme rays of $C$.
+Given a full-dimensional pointed rational cone $C\subseteq \R^n$, every vector contained in $C$ is a non-negative combination of the \textit{generators of $C$}, i.e., vectors that lie on extreme rays of $C$.
 A classical result by Carath\'{e}odory states that each $\bx\in C$ is a non-negative combination of at most $n$ generators.
-In this manner, an integral analogue of Carath\'{e}odory's theorem is to ask whether every integral vector $\bz\in C\cap\Z^n$ can be expressed as the non-negative integral combination of at most $n$ elements from the unique minimal generating set of $C\cap\Z^n$, the \textit{Hilbert basis of $C$}; see Subsection \ref{ss_notation_hilbert} for more details concerning Hilbert bases.
+In this manner, an integral analogue of Carath\'{e}odory's theorem is to ask whether every integral vector $\bz\in C\cap\Z^n$ can be expressed as the non-negative integral combination of at most $n$ elements from the unique minimal generating set of $C\cap\Z^n$, the \textit{Hilbert basis of $C$}; see Section \ref{ss_notation_hilbert} for more details concerning Hilbert bases.

-This was proven to be false by Bruns et al. \citeyearpar{brunsgubehenkcounterexampleintcara99}.
-They present cones $C_n$ which require at least $\left\lfloor \frac{7}{6}n\right\rfloor$ elements from the Hilbert basis to express every integral vector in $C_n$ for each $n\geq 1$.
-Interestingly, their lower bound is still the largest known lower bound.
-This example raises the question of what the correct upper bound on the smallest number k is such that every integer vector in $C$ is an integral non-negative combination of at most $k$ Hilbert basis elements.
-We write $\Cr(C)$ for this number $k$ and refer to it as the \textit{integer Carath\'{e}odory rank of $C$}; see Subsection \ref{ss_notation_hilbert} for a precise definition.
+This was proven to be false \citep{brunsgubehenkcounterexampleintcara99}.
+The authors present cones $C_n$ that require at least $\left\lfloor \frac{7}{6}n\right\rfloor$ elements from the Hilbert basis to express certain integral vectors in $C_n$ for each $n\geq 1$.
+This example raises the question of what the correct upper bound on the smallest number $k$ is such that every integer vector in $C$ is an integral non-negative combination of at most $k$ Hilbert basis elements.
+We write $\Cr(C)$ for this number $k$ and refer to it as the \textit{integer Carath\'{e}odory rank of $C$}; see Section \ref{ss_notation_hilbert} for a precise definition.
 The best known upper bound on $\Cr(C)$ is due to Seb\H{o}: \begin{theoreml}[{\cite[Theorem 2.1]{sebohilbertbasisdreidim90}}] Let $C\subseteq\R^n$ be a full-dimensional pointed rational cone.
 Then